chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 So I added a safe path (by calling safeStartPositionChiefenne) which moves the spindle automatically according to these variables before and after each tool change.

 > [!NOTE]
 >  A tool change requires the tool to be measured again.
-For this I added the G79 command to the [M66](M66.txt) macro, which resides in the following folder on the PC:
+For this I added the G79 command to the [M66](M66.txt) macro. **So in order for this version of the post-processor to work smoothly you need to update your M66.txt accordingly.**

+The M66 macro is stored in the following folder on the PC:

     C:\ProgramData\KinetiC-NC\macros

-In KINETIC-NC the M66 macro is called when there is an M6 command (tool change) in the G-code and the machine has no automatic tool change capability. **So in order for this version of the post-processor to work smoothly you need to update your M66.txt accordingly.**
+In KINETIC-NC the M66 macro is called when there is an M6 command (tool change) in the G-code and the machine has no automatic tool change capability.

 ## Subroutines